Does your child’s ADD or ADHD affect his/her behavior?

 Does your child’s anxiety get in the way of school performance and social relationships?

 As a parent, are you at your wit’s end?

-If you answered ‘yes’ to one or more of these questions, it’s time to take action.
+If you answered ‘yes’ to one or more of these questions, it’s time to take action now.

 Kathy Richardson, LICSW, has been providing child and family therapy for more than 30 years.
 She has helped hundreds of children and their families regain control of their lives.

 Mrs. Richardson’s areas of specialty are anxiety, worries or fears, school phobia; ADD and ADHD; peer problems and difficulties making friends.
-She works with children 3 to 11 years old.
+She works with children 3 to 11 years old (sixth grade).

 The use of play therapy can be particularly effective, especially for younger children, as it often enables the child to develop a greater understanding of feelings, enhance problem-solving skills and work through conflicts – all while the child is enjoying playing a board game or with toys.